unomena/restlet-sites/modules/com.restlet/tech-doc/restlet-studio/guide/01_get-started/03_chrome-application.md

 To launch Restlet Studio as a Chrome application:

-1. Launch Chrome web browser.
+1. Add **Restlet Studio** to your Google Chrome Applications library from Google [Chrome Web Store](https://chrome.google.com/webstore/category/apps "Chrome Web Store").
-2. In the bookmarks bar, click on the **Applications** menu.
+2. In your Chrome bookmarks bar, click on the **Applications** menu.

 	![Chrome application](images/01.jpg "Chrome application")